Is Sedation Dentistry Safe?

-Sleep and sedation dentistry are generally safe but dental sedatives are not without their Risks and potential complications.
+Sedation dentistry is generally safe but dental sedatives are not without their risks and potential complications.
 The most important thing is to have have sedation dentistry performed by a qualified and certified dental anesthesiologist and not just any dentist with a prescription pad.
 Not all sedation dentistry reviews are positive.

-- A dentist who holds a dental anesthesiology certificate.
-This is a dentist who has had training in hospital based anesthesiology residency.
+- The dentist has a dental anesthesiology certificate in addition to a license to practice dentistry.
+The dentist has had training in hospital based anesthesiology residency.
 The training involves IV sedation training and emergency training in the event of a sedation complication.

-- A regular dentist who is authorized to write prescriptions for oral sedatives such as valium and triazolam and whose training was mostly what was taught in dental school.
+- A regular dentist is authorized to write prescriptions for oral sedatives such as valium and triazolam and whose training was mostly what was taught in dental school.

 How to find a qualified Sedation Dentist?

 Easy.
 Ask the dentist to see their sedation certificate which certifies them to provide sedation in your state.
 One easy way to know is to ask if the dentist offers “IV sedation dentistry.”
 Full IV sedation requires the most advanced training for the sedation dentist.
 The sleep dentist who is trained in IV sedation, will also offer other sedation options such as oral sedation and laughing gas / nitrous oxide sedation.
 The last thing you want is to have a sleep dentistry problem or emergency at your sedation appointment.
 And if you do have a sedation dentistry complication, you want some who has the highest level of training to deal with your sedative drug complication.

 Most dental sleep sedation problems are associated with emergencies related to dentists who do not know what to do in the event of a sedation complication.

 Sedation Dentistry Complications and Problems?